 The primary purpose of ocean ecobricks is plastic sequestration— securing potentially toxic plastic out of the biosphere.
 Once made, ocean ecobricks can be used as reusable building blocks.
 Earth building methods further secure the contained plastic into long term constructions.

 Making an Ocean Ecobrick

-An OEB is essential two bottles, cut, packed with plastic, then sealed bottom to bottom.
+An OEB is essentially two PET bottles, cut, packed with plastic, then sealed bottom to bottom.
 By cutting a bottle’s top off, one creates a wide opening for packing the chunky, large and solid plastics found on the beach.

 A simple bamboo stick is then used to pack the bottle as full and as solid as possible of ocean plastic.
 Once the bottom is 80% complete, the top is silvered, then packed 30% full.
 Packing anymore than this will make it difficult to join the top and bottom together later.